jrnold/r4ds-exercise-solutions/docs/visualize.md

 See the [ggplot2 documentation](http://docs.ggplot2.org/current/)

 4. What variables does `stat_smooth()` compute?
-What parameters control its behaviour?
+What parameters control its behavior?

 `stat_smooth` calculates